irvansikajudin/irvansikajudin/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=irvansikajudin.irvansikajudin)

-I am a full-stack data scientist.
+I am a data scientist.
 I love programming, reading and traveling.

 As a Data Science Enthusiast (DSE), I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.